vickyruud/weather-app-react-native/README.md

 - Load the app on your device or a virtual device and enjoy!

 ## Deployment

-The app has been deployed on expo [here]
+The app has been deployed on expo [https://expo.dev/@vickyruud/weather-app]